EASA PPL Checkride

-Finally I did it!
-To be honest, I was worrying that I would have to return to Moscow before finishing my PPL, because I did not have any possibility to stay here after the 1st of July.
-It is much easier to take an exam right after finishing the course because of fresh skills, and I highly desired to do it before leaving.
+Finally, I made it!
+To be honest, I was worried that I would have to return to Moscow before completing my PPL because I didn’t have any possibility to stay here after the 1st of July.
+It’s much easier to take the exam right after finishing the course because of the fresh skills, and I highly desired to do it before leaving.

-I got an unexpected route via Prague CTR, and I had never flown it before.
-During my training I was flying through another CTR in Karlovy Vary, and it happened only two times.
-Besides, today I had an airplane that I had flown only once on my long cross-country.
+I got an unfamiliar route via Prague CTR, and I had never flown it before.
+During my training, I flew through another CTR in Karlovy Vary, and it only happened twice.
+Besides, today, I had an airplane that I had flown only once on my long cross-country.

-On practice everything was not so scary as it sounds.
-I flew as usual, I contacted a controller, and he approved my request for flying my route.
-After leaving a CTR I contacted an ATC one more time and reported leaving a controlled area.
+In practice, everything was not as scary as it sounds.
+I flew as usual, contacted a controller, and he approved my request for flying my route.
+After leaving a CTR, I contacted an ATC one more time and reported leaving a controlled area.

-I think that the most difficult part was the weather.
-Thermal activity was pretty strong causing a bumpy ride.
-I saw hanggliders on some aerodrome, and they were climbed very fast.
-In those conditions the approach was a little tricky: for example, I experienced altitude changing from about -5 to +5 and vise versa just in some seconds without any power adjustment.
-At least it was not boring 🙂
+I think the most challenging part was the weather.
+Thermal activity was pretty strong, causing a bumpy ride.
+I saw hang-gliders on some aerodrome, and they were climbing very fast.
+In those conditions, the approach was a little tricky.
+For example, I experienced altitude changes from about -5 to +5 and vice versa in just a few seconds without any power adjustment.
+At least it wasn’t boring 🙂

-I am very happy that I made emergency landings without any stress, I was just calculating a new path and turning at a proper point.
-During engine-out procedures there is no more feeling that I fall like a rock.
+I am very happy that I made emergency landings without any stress; I was just calculating a new path and turning at a proper point.
+During engine-out procedures, there is no more feeling that I’m falling like a rock.

 Posted